alexkimin/React-Redux-Study/README.md

   - maybe has a problem with code splitting? -> need to check.
   - will refactor this after being familiar with Webpack.

-**Offline-First Architecture**
-  - implemented manually for practice (soon)
-  - can use library like [redux-optimistic-ui](https://github.com/mattkrick/redux-optimistic-ui)
-  - didn't use localStorage, but if needed? -> [redux-persist](https://github.com/rt2zz/redux-persist)

 **More funcitonal Approach??**
   - maybe will try [recompose](https://github.com/acdlite/recompose) soon.